 The Examination Committee is composed of active ECVP Diplomates who have been members for at least 3 years [see AoA Art.
 16, By-laws Art.
 1].
-Each year, new Associate members are enrolled in the Examination Committee to ensure a pool of successors to members leaving the Examination Committee.
 Members represent specific areas of expertise in the field of veterinary pathology (e.g. large animals, poultry or laboratory animals), the different employment sectors of the profession (academia, diagnostics, industry) and different European countries.
-New Associates and full members are selected by the Examination Committee, considering the above criteria.
-ACVP Diplomates are eligible to become Associate members, for up to 6 years in total.

 Each examination section (or subsection when applicable) has a section leader who is responsible for the final assembly of that part of the examination.
 Examination questions are put together from a selection of questions with answers submitted by the Examination Committee members to the different examination section leaders.
-Questions submitted by ECVP Diplomates, who are not Examination Committee members, will also be considered and submission is rewarded by CPD points.
 Questions are then selected by a remote review process and a four-day preparatory meeting in the autumn prior to the examination, where all questions are reviewed by the Examination Committee and the final, consolidated examination is assembled.